Rust unit testing: simplify your tests

 adheres to that structure, here I am going to start with plain Rust code.

-What we want to achieve is sharing the initialization of the type instances.
-A first approach would be to define a static variable in the module and initialize it lazily with once_cell.
+What we want to achieve is to share the initialization of type instances.
+A first approach would be to define a static variable in the module and initialize it lazily with OnceCell.
 But a much simpler option is to use function composition to get our instances passed to each test.

 struct Context {